Please also see my All-Time World Cup Team Index

 -- In Spain, Steve Coppell played every matches for England, but he was suffering an injury.
 The injury would eventually end his career.
 If England had an alternative, Coppell would not be travelling to Spain..
 Scotland's Gordon Strachan who also played as a right midfielder would be the side midfield on the team.

--- In the actual WC Finals, Trevor Francis and Paul Mariner played major roles due to Kevin Keegan's injury during the Finals, However, Francis was frequently injured during the 1981-1982 season.
+-- In the actual WC Finals, Trevor Francis and Paul Mariner played major roles due to Kevin Keegan's injury during the Finals.
+However, Francis was frequently injured during the 1981-1982 season.
 Mariner had one of his worst output that season.
 Meanwhile, Ian Rush was the only player from Wales.
-Besides, he had his breakout season.
-He scored 30 goals in 49 matches.
+Besides, he just had his breakout season.
+He scored 30 goals in 49 matches as Liverpool won the League title and the League Cup.
 He earned his spot.

 In real life, Kevin Keegan was injured and only played in the very last match against Spain.
 I would have played Hoddle behind Keegan and Dalglish, but I do not think he would have started.